-

 Specialist Streams (30 credits)

-Students will have the opportunity to shape their degree by choosing a specialist stream.
-Students may choose one of the following specialist streams.
-Certain specialist streams have prerequisite modules which must be passed before choosing the stream in the final year.
+Students will have the opportunity to shape their degree by choosing one specialist stream.
+These streams correspond to thematic areas of study and allow students to specialise in a particular topic or area.
+Certain specialist streams have prerequisite modules which must be passed before choosing the stream in final year.

 Business and Commercial Law